utahplt/ifT-benchmark/README.md

 #### Description

-Refine types of single tuple elements, that is, partially refine the type of the tuple.

-#### Guarantee

 When appropriate predicates are applied to the elements of a tuple, refine the type of the elements of the tuple.

 #### Examples